States & Regions Alliance

 The States & Regions Alliance is member-driven with high-level political engagement and ownership.
-The Climate Group States & Regions currently brings together 27 members: Baden-Württemberg, Basque Country, Bavaria, Brittany, California, Catalonia, Connecticut, Gujarat, Ile-de-France, KwaZulu-Natal, La Réunion, Lombardy, Manitoba, New York State, North Rhine Westphalia, Ontario, Quebec, Quintana Roo, Rhone-Alpes, Rio de Janeiro State, Sao Paulo State, Scotland, South Australia, Tasmania, Upper Austria, Wales and Wallonia.
+The Climate Group States & Regions currently brings together 30 members: Australian Capital Territory, Baden-Württemberg, Basque Country, Bavaria, Brittany, California, Catalonia, Connecticut, Gujarat, Ile-de-France, KwaZulu-Natal, La Réunion, Lombardy, Manitoba, New York State, New South Wales, North Rhine Westphalia, Ontario, Quebec, Quintana Roo, Rhone-Alpes, Rio de Janeiro State, Sao Paulo State, Scotland, South Australia, Tasmania, Upper Austria, Victoria, Wales and Wallonia.

 In July 2014, The Climate Group together with Gui’an New Area Government supported the launch of the China Regional Low Carbon Alliance.
 This brings together nine Chinese new area governments focused on fostering learning and collaboration on green growth and innovation, both within China and globally.
 The China Regional Low Carbon Alliance is an affiliate network of the The Climate Group States & Regions.

 Co-chairs and Steering Group

 Co-chairs are the ambassadors of The Climate Group States and Regions.
 They represent and promote its vision and goals.
 Our co-chairs for 2015/16 are: